mcmonkeyman/calculator/README.md

-# Basic Calculator
+# Calculator

-This project provides a bais calculator that supports ths following operations: addition, subtraction, division and multiplication (+,-,/,*).
+This project provides a basic calculator that supports ths following operations: addition, subtraction, division and multiplication (+,-,/,*).

 # Package